 PEC-Encap™ (VC-01™) – Improving Diabetes Treatment

-By acting essentially as a replacement endocrine pancreas, the source of insulin and other regulatory hormones produced in our bodies, ViaCyte’s PEC-Encap product has the potential to be a functional cure for type 1 diabetes.
+By acting essentially as a replacement endocrine pancreas, the source of insulin and other regulatory hormones produced in our bodies, ViaCyte’s PEC-Encap product candidate has the potential to be a functional cure for all type 1 diabetes patients.

 What is the PEC-Encap Product?